oalqurashi/Cuboid-Creep-JavaOpenGL-2020/README.md

 ## Missing Items

-Due to the shortness of that semester, and the coronavirus pandemic our time to develop this game was cut short, so this is the list of things that we would have liked to include in our game:
+Due to the shortness of that semester (2020 AD), and the coronavirus pandemic our time to develop this game was cut short, so this is the list of things that we would have liked to include in our game:
 - More stages (6 stages in total)
 - Traps that the player would need to avoid